skiadas/WebAppsCourse/notes/dom_intro.md

 ancestors
   ~ The node's parent, its parent's parent, its parent's parent's parent and so on.

 DOM Nodes comes in various types.
-Even though you might expect that only tag elements would be nodes, in fact this is in practice not the case: There are text nodes, attribute nodes, comment nodes and so on.
+Even though you might expect that only tag elements would be nodes, in fact this is in practice not the case: There are *text nodes*, *attribute nodes*, *comment nodes* and so on.
 Some of the DOM methods bypass non-element nodes.
 Also many popular libraries, like jQuery, offer a more convenient interface.

 The DOM interface also allows you to manipulate the page elements, not only access them.
 We will see examples in the future.